mortonfox/nuvigc/README.md

 To use nuvigc, just run nuvigc.py with the GSAK database names as parameters.

     python nuvigc.py home delaware maryland

+That command will produce one GPX file, one JPG, and one BMP for each database.
+The two image files are simple icons (X in a yellow box) that will indicate geocaches on the n&uuml;vi map screen.
+At this time, there is no support yet for changing the geocache icon.

 You can also change the name of the output file.
 For example,